neillturner/flux-examples/README.md

 Contains an example for defining a github actions exporter for prometheus metrics in kubernetes (EKS).

+A runner image can be built from https://github.com/ministryofjustice/docker-github-actions-runner

 ### prometheus directory

 Contains an example for defining a Prometheus server in kubernetes (EKS) to forward metrics to an AWS Managed Prometheus.